flott/kingco-opengeodata/README.md

 | transportation | Transportation |
 | utility | Utilities |

-The script requires an output directory, and has two optional arguments:
+The script requires an output directory, and has three download options:

+`--all` downloads all available themes.
+This is about 2 GB of zip files (6 GB uncompressed).

 `--themes` takes a list of themes (e.g. `--themes admin hydro recreatn`)

 `--theme-file` allows you to specify a text file (see example `themes.txt`) with a list of themes that you would like to download.

 ### Examples
-- Download everything to ~/kcgis: `get_kingco_gdbs.py ~/kcgis/`
+- Download everything to ~/kcgis: `get_kingco_gdbs.py ~/kcgis/ --all`
 - Download just the census and political data: `get_kingco_gdbs.py  ~/kcgis/ --themes politicl census`
 - Download all the themes listed in a text file: `get_kingco_gdbs.py  ~/kcgis/ --theme-list themes.txt`